Ready, Set, Run: Altra and HOKA Running Shoe Face-Off

-Altra and Hoka are both well-known brands of running shoes, but they have some distinct differences.
-Altra shoes typically feature a wider toe box design to allow for more natural foot movement, while Hoka shoes are designed with a supportive cushioning system to provide extra shock absorption.
 In terms of weight, Altra shoes weigh an average of 9 ounces per shoe size compared to Hoka’s 11 ounces.
 In addition, Altra offers more colors and sizes than the limited selection available from Hoka.
-Ultimately, the best choice depends on your individual needs as a runner.

-Both Altra and Hoka are popular running shoe brands that cater to different types of runners.
 Altra shoes are designed with wide “foot-shape” toe boxes and zero-drop constructions, while Hoka shoes are more conventionally fitted.
-Moreover, Altra provides narrower heels, higher insteps, and longer arches to accommodate the differences between the feet of women.

-For those who prefer more aggressive rockers and maximum cushioning, Hoka features a more aggressive rocker and max cushion.
-Both brands offer a variety of cushioning and support levels.
 Although Altra offers fewer options at the lower end of the scale, prices between the two brands are generally comparable.
 However, your personal foot shape may be more appropriate for either brand.

-3 Major Difference Between Hoka and Altra
+3 Major Differences Between Hoka and Altra

 I recently purchased a pair of running shoes from each of the big two brands in the business, Altra and Hoka.
 Having worn them both for some time now, I can say that there are three major differences between them.